ChalmersGU-data-structure-courses/dsabook/src/markdown/08-trees/02b-implementing-binary-trees.md

 \

     datatype BinaryNode of T:
         value: T                  // Element for this node.
-        left: BinaryNode   // Pointer to left child.
+        left: BinaryNode = null   // Pointer to left child.
-        right: BinaryNode  // Pointer to right child.
+        right: BinaryNode = null  // Pointer to right child.

+Note that an object of type `BinaryNode` does not actually represent a node in isolation, but rather a whole subtree (since it contains its children).
 @Fig:bintree_with_pointers is an illustration of how the tree from @fig:example_bintree looks in memory, with child pointers shown explicitly.